DeonCortez/Azure_SIEM_LAB/README.md

 ## Step 8: Run the Security Log Exporter Script
 1. Open PowerShell ISE on the VM.
 2. Configure Edge without signing in.
-3. Paste the provided PowerShell script (by Josh Madakor) into PowerShell ISE and save it as "Log_Exporter" on the Desktop.
+3. Paste the provided PowerShell script into PowerShell ISE and save it as "Log_Exporter" on the Desktop.
 4. Register for a free IP Geolocation API account for 1,000 API calls per day or a paid plan for more calls.
 5. Insert the API key into line 2 of the script and save.
 6. Execute the script to continuously produce log data.